The College Nurses

 Important - all students reading Medicine or Biological Natural Sciences who have a genetic condition (eg cystic fibrosis) or are immunosuppressed must notify the Tutorial and Admissions Office immediately so that arrangements can be put in place when handling pathogens during practical classes.

 Registration with College Nurse

-All new students must register with the College Nurse within the first fortnight of Term.
+All new students must register with a College Nurse within the first fortnight of Term.
 Registration takes less than 10 minutes.
-A list of available times for appointments will be posted online from Monday 24 September onwards.
+A list of available times for appointments from Monday 7 October to Friday 18 October will be posted online from Tuesday 1 October onwards.
 Please ensure that you sign up online for a convenient time as soon as you arrive in Cambridge.
 Instructions on how to sign up are available here.

-The College Nurse respects students' right to privacy.
-Information disclosed to the College Nurse is kept strictly confidential.
+The College Nurses respect students' right to privacy.
+Information disclosed to a College Nurse is kept strictly confidential.
 In line with general medical practice, sharing information without consent would only occur in exceptional circumstances.